Ritney97/fmri_preprocessing_visualization/README.md

 # fMRI Preprocessing & Visualization

-This project processes and visualizes fMRI brain imaging data.
-It includes:

-- Downloading and loading raw fMRI data
+This repository provides a step-by-step pipeline for preprocessing and visualizing fMRI data using Python.
+It is designed for a single subject and walks through the conversion, statistical processing, and visualization of brain imaging data.

+## Overview

+**Steps included:**
-- Converting 1D data to CSV
+1. Convert `.1D` data to `.csv`
-- Calculating key statistics (mean, std dev, bounds)
+2. Append summary statistics (mean, std dev, lower & upper bounds)
-- Standardizing voxel intensities
+3. Standardize voxel intensities
-- Visualizing brain activity with masks
+4. Visualize brain activity (glass brain image)

-All code is written in Python using `pandas`, `nilearn`, `nibabel`, and `numpy`.

-## Folders
+## Project Structure

-- **data/**: Raw and converted datasets
-- **scripts/**: Python code for processing steps
-- **results/**: Output images and stats